 As a cardiologist I have long counseled my patients to cut down the sugar in their diet as much as possible.
-The main reason is that the sweets drive your blood sugar (glucose) level up, causing the body to respond with excess insulin, the pancreatic hormone that drives it back down.
+The main reason is that sugary foods drive your blood sugar (glucose) level up, causing the body to respond with excess insulin, the pancreatic hormone that drives it back down.
 Over time, this roller coaster effect stokes insulin sensitivity (metabolic syndrome), diabetes, high blood pressure, arterial damage, inflammation, weight gain, and cardiovascular disease.
 That’s a high price to pay for yumminess!

 According to a 2014 analysis in the journal JAMA Internal Medicine (Yang et. al), “most U.S. adults consume more added sugar than is recommended for a healthy diet,” leading to a “significant” increased risk of death from cardiovascular disease.
 In general, adults consume about 22 teaspoons of added sugars a day, more than three times the recommended amount for women and more than twice for men.
 The American Heart Association suggests no more than 6 teaspoons (100 calories) for women and 9 (150 calories) for men.
 There are 4 grams of sugar in a teaspoon.

 One major factor driving these bad numbers is the consumption of sugars added to common foods and beverages.
 Natural sugar is found in fruits (fructose) and dairy (lactose), but that’s not the real big problem.
 Nor is the big problem so much the sugar that you add to a cup of coffee or to cereal, although too much of that habit isn’t a good idea.
 For many people, the challenge is the added, hidden sugars and sweeteners in processed food that they aren’t aware of unless they take the time to read the nutritional content labels on food packages.
 Such add-ons include white and brown sugar, honey, dextrose, malt syrup, and high fructose corn syrup.